fieldtrip/website/bugzilla.md

 If there is a chance of the bug being platform dependent, please also specify the platform (Windows, OS X, Linux), the version of your operating system (Windows 10, Redhat 7.2, High Sierra, ...) and the version of MATLAB that you are using.

-Example data (e.g. your MATLAB workspace) that helps to pinpoint a specific issue can be uploaded to the Bugzilla server as an attachment.
+Example data (e.g. your MATLAB workspace) that helps to pinpoint a specific issue can be uploaded to the GitHub or Bugzilla server as an attachment.
 This only works for relatively small files.
-If the data that you want to share is too large, please consider using one of the methods for sharing files that is listed in [this frequently asked question](/faq/how_should_i_send_example_data_to_the_developers).
+If the data that you want to share is too large, please use one of the methods listed [here](/faq/how_should_i_send_example_data_to_the_developers).